Research

 Calcium ion is an important second messenger in trypanosomatids that regulates a vast repertoire of cellular processes, including cell motility, host cell invasion, differentiation, osmoregulation and cell bioenergetics.
 Several proteins involved in calcium homeostasis have been identified in trypanosomes.
 However, the T. cruzi genome contains a wide variety of calcium-interacting uncharacterized proteins.
 3′,5′-cyclic AMP (cAMP) is another universal second messenger that mediates cell differentiation in T. cruzi.
 However, this signaling pathway is poorly understood in trypanosomes.
 During its life cycle T. cruzi alternates between a vertebrate host and an insect vector.
 To survive drastic environmental changes T. cruzi differentiates into four main developmental stages.
 How does the parasite sense those changes, what type of stimulus triggers specific cellular responses that lead to cell differentiation, and what is the role of the main proteins involved in calcium and cAMP signal transduction pathways, are some of the questions we pursue to answer.

-Lander Lab in UC News:
+Lander Lab News

 https://www.uc.edu/news/articles/2023/08/uc-biologists-study-parasite-responsible-for-chagas-disease.html